bump-sh/docs/src/_product-updates/2025-07-15-documentation-fixes-and-improvements.md

 Fixes:
 - Revamped the navigation bar architecture to ensure its stability in every context (with or without logo, inside a hub or as a standalone documentation, in the documentation, API Explorer, changelog, ...),
-- Reworked the copy button of the code sample module to keep it visible when the path is longer than the module, and make sure it alway copies the active content when multiple code samples are defined,
+- Reworked the copy button of the code sample module to keep it visible when the path is longer than the module, and make sure it always copies the active content when multiple code samples are defined,
 - Reworked oneOfs support to ensure the right titles and content are always displayed and clickable,
 - Fixed an issue where selecting a different content-type returned an empty body,
 - Fixed missing required badges in advanced oneOf contexts,